Equity Release and Inheritance Tax: Preserving Your Wealth

 You can also use the funds from equity release as part of your retirement planning strategy, for holidays, lifestyle and leisure purposes.
 Funds can be taken on a drawdown basis to reduce the effect of interest charged on the mortgage.

-Equity release inheritance protection
+Equity release inheritance tax planning

 When considering equity release and inheritance tax planning, it’s crucial to seek professional advice from financial advisers and estate planners.
 These professionals can provide personalised guidance based on your unique circumstances, helping you make informed decisions about how to best manage your estate and minimise your inheritance tax bill.